kubedb/docs/docs/guides/pgbouncer/private-registry/using-private-registry.md

 KubeDB uses images specified in PgBouncerVersion crd for pgbouncer server, and prometheus metrics exporter.
 You have to create a PgBouncerVersion crd specifying images from your private registry.
 Then, you have to point this PgBouncerVersion crd in `spec.version` field of Postgres object.
 For more details about PgBouncerVersion crd, please visit [here](/docs/concepts/catalog/pgbouncer.md).

 Here, is an example of PgBouncerVersion crd.
-Replace `<YOUR_PRIVATE_REGISTRY>` with your private registy.
+Replace `<YOUR_PRIVATE_REGISTRY>` with your private registry.

 ```yaml
 apiVersion: catalog.kubedb.com/v1alpha1